akshay-ap/BluetoothFileTransfer/README.md

 2. Choose the device you want to connet to.
 (Click on name of device).
 3. Click `CONNECT`.

-If connection is successful, a screen with `RECEIVE` and `SEND` button will appear.
+If connection is successful, a screen for sending or recevind data will appear.

+(FOR ODK COLLECT)
 Server -> Client

 <img src="screenShots/moto.gif" width= 30%>    <img src="screenShots/asus.gif" width= 30%>

 Completed forms :